lightlace/cpp-docs.de-de/docs/mfc/reference/cmfcribbonfontcombobox-class.md

 ### <a name="return-value"></a>Rückgabewert

-Schriftbreite und Schriftfamilie (siehe "LogFont" in der Windows SDK-Dokumentation).
+Tonhöhe und die-Familie (siehe LogFont in der Windows SDK-Dokumentation).

 ### <a name="remarks"></a>Hinweise